gradle/native-samples/README.md

 ## Application with library dependencies in a single build (transitive-dependencies)

-This builds shows how an application and several Swift or C++ libraries can be built with Gradle and linked together.
-The dependencies are added using project dependencies between libraries.
+This sample shows how a C++ or Swift application and several libraries can be built with Gradle and linked together.
+The sample is structured as a multi-project build, with the application and each library as separate projects in this build.
+Dependencies are added using project dependencies.

 In this sample, the application and libraries all use the same implementation language.
+Mixing C++ and Swift is shown in another sample below.

 ### C++